 The DUI task force officer from the Cobb County police department showed up in less than 5 minutes, and his camera was rolling as he approached the scene.
 The new Cobb County officer first went to confer with the lieutenant, who briefed the arriving officer on the CLAIMED bad driving, the admission of drinking alcohol in the Buckhead section of Atlanta, and that Client refused to blow into the preliminary breath alcohol test.

-Because the Client’s SUV was on a slope, the officers decided to have Client walk down to a more level spot about 50 yards away, behind a Home Depot store.
-The lieutenant’s video showed Client smoothly and effortlessly walking side-by-side with the lieutenant, without any sign of difficulty, weaving or loss of balance.
+Because the Client’s SUV was on a slope, the officers decided to have the Client walk down to a more level spot about 50 yards away, behind a Home Depot store.
+The lieutenant’s video showed the Client smoothly and effortlessly walking side-by-side with the lieutenant, without any sign of difficulty, weaving, or loss of balance.

 At trial, the lieutenant testified that he had been a police officer for 22 years and had taken the SFST practitioner course 6 times, and explained all of his experience at identifying and arresting drunk drivers.
 This is a typical pattern of bolstering prior years of experience to make it seem (to the jury) that such an experienced officer does not make errors.

 During Mr. Head’s cross-examination, however, the senior DUI officer was spewing out totally incorrect information about the extremely high reliability of the field sobriety tests.
-In his opening statement, Mr. Head had specifically told the jurors the TRUE statistics on reliability of the field sobriety tests, and several had made notes on their note pads that were supplied by the Judge, before the trial started.
-This exaggeration was brought out, and gone over by the Atlanta DUI attorney, so jurors would see how glibly these lies were told.
+In his opening statement, Mr. Head had specifically told the jurors the TRUE statistics on the reliability of the field sobriety tests, and several had made notes on their notepads that were supplied by the Judge before the trial started.
+This exaggeration was brought out and gone over by the Atlanta DUI attorney, so jurors would see how glibly these lies were told.